 Return on investment.
-It's what we want from the capital we allocate to the expenses we incur.
-For example, the new piece of equipment that reduces energy and consumable costs, easy to quantify.
+From the capital we allocate to the expenses we incur, a material ROI is our goal.
+For example, the new piece of equipment that reduces energy and consumable costs is easy to quantify.
 But, the brochure to promote your new product, not so much.
 Nevertheless, effective marketing programs can generate a return on investment.

 Effective Marketing Programs